-Have a look below at the places where you can learn English in Rochdale.
+Watch this video to find out more about an assessment for an ESOL course and then have a look below at the places where you can learn English in Rochdale.

 WEA are the UK’s largest voluntary sector provider of adult education.
 We teach 50,000 students a year and run 8,000 courses.
 For tens of thousands of people across the UK, community and adult learning provides a life raft to a better future.
 The impact is not only on employability but their health and wellbeing, family life and community engagement.

 WEA delivers a comprehensive program of ESOL from First Steps to Level 2 and even ESOL for Academic Progression all across Greater Manchester reaching diverse communities online and in person and are now pleased to offer our fantastic and successful program to the residents of Rochdale.

 ESOL provision is delivered at the Rochdale Campus and at Wardleworth Women’s Welfare Association.

 We offer a range of full-time (for 16-18s) and part-time day and evening classes for adults.
 ESOL provision offers accredited ESOL courses from Entry 1 to Level 2 and non-accredited courses at Pre-Entry level, including partnership work with the Job Centre Plus.
 The curriculum is structured so that learners can progress in ESOL from Pre-Entry to Level 2 and then move onto mainstream programmes and vocational programmes.

 Transferable skills and softer skills such as confidence are just as important as academic and employability skills, and these are developed and nurtured at each level with each learner so that the best is brought out of everyone.
 Other key skills such as English, Maths and ICT are embedded into lessons and offered to learners through the opportunity to complete extra qualifications such as Functional Skills English, Maths and ICT from E1 to E3.